arnabnandikgp/setban_ASN_poc/README.md

 # Setban_ASN_poc
-This is a proof of concept for the proposed expansion of the setban rpc to process ASNs and ban them just like IP addresses.
+This is a proof of concept for the proposed expansion of the setban RPC to process ASNs and ban them just like IP addresses.
 There are also some discussions here.
 I made the following decisions to simplify the implementation of this PoC:

 making a new binary file to store the banned ASNs